Analysis | Sean Hannity’s remarkable, failed attempts to get Trump to call Putin ‘evil’

 During a lengthy interview with Fox News’s Sean Hannity on Thursday night, Hannity played a role he has become exceedingly familiar with: Trying to coach Trump through saying the right thing.
 In this case, the thing was that Putin is “evil” or an “enemy.”
 Ninety percent of Americans, after all, dislike Putin in a new poll — and 86 percent view him “very unfavorably.”
 So it’s kind of a slam-dunk, politically.
 And it would sure help Trump’s fellow Republicans, who have strained to assure they view Putin as evil, even if Trump hasn’t.

 But Trump, true to form, wouldn’t take the hint.
 Repeatedly, Hannity tried to elicit Trump into calling Putin evil or something amounting to it.
-And repeatedly, Trump declined the advance, instead focusing on tangential issues.
+And repeatedly, Trump declined, instead focusing on tangential issues.
 When he did lament the atrocious scenes in Ukraine, he talked about it merely as something “sad” or regrettable that was happening, rather than attaching it to Putin.

 “You see what is going on with Vladimir Putin,” Hannity began.
 “He invaded a sovereign country.
 You see that a maternity hospital was hit yesterday.
 You see that entire neighborhoods have been leveled.
 We showed some images.
 There was a mass grave of about 70 people.
 We have seen dead bodies of men, women and children in the streets of Ukraine.
 Your reaction to what you’re seeing?”